|You are here: Duckware » TxRate

 Works on ANY device (laptop/PC/etc) supporting Java

-This causes packets to be sent to the main router at 192.168.1.1 (replace with the IP address of your router), for 10 seconds, with a popup "live" graph displaying results in real-time.
+This causes packets to be sent to the main router at 192.168.1.1 for 10 seconds, with a popup "live" graph displaying results in real-time.

 To test if your computer has a Java VM installed, run the "java -version" command.
 If you see valid output, Java is installed (otherwise an 'unrecognized command' message means that Java is not installed).How it works: TxRate uses a non-blocking UDP socket and transmits packets to a destination you specify (just use the IP address of your main router).
 It then measures how fast the Wi-Fi driver accepts packets from the TxRate program.
 The rate at which packets are successfully written to the Wi-Fi driver should match the rate at which packets are sent over Wi-Fi.
 In effect, TxRate saturates Wi-Fi and measures the resulting speed.
 Source code is provided in the download ZIP file.